 There are several factors to consider, but we’ll look at a few that should be addressed and some tips on ditching the fog for good.

 There's no denying that poor gut health affects our entire body.
-When someone is eating a high carb diet that is loaded with sugar and lots of processed food, inflammation begins to develop in the body.
+When someone is eating a high carb diet that is loaded with sugar and lots of processed food, chronic inflammation begins to develop in the body.
 In the thyroid patient’s body, it can affect the brain, causing mood disorders, forgetfulness, and a host of other issues.

 When a patient doesn’t have enough thyroid hormones (T3 and T4) in their body, or if the body isn’t converting the hormones properly, the brain is majorly affected.
 Thyroid hormones play a key role in how your brain operates and when there are too much or too little of these hormones at work, it can lead to severe brain fog, confusion, and personality changes.